NYCPlanning/cpdocs/docs/facilitiesdb.md

 ### Data Processing

-Since all facility records are aggregated from many datasets designed for different purposes, the data has to undergo several stages of transformation to reach its final state.
-The stages are described below and all the scripts used are available on Github (LINK).
+Since the facility records are aggregated from many datasets designed for different purposes, the data has to undergo several stages of transformation to reach its final state.
+The stages are described below and all the scripts used are available on the [NYC Planning GitHub page.](https://github.com/NYCPlanning/scripts/tree/master/facilities-database/assembly).

 **Assembly.**
 First, the desired columns in the source data get mapped to the columns in FacDB schema.
 Many values also need to be recoded and the facility records then need to be classified.
 The facilities are classified using categories or descriptions provided by the agency.
 In general, the final Facility Type categories in FacDB are formatted versions of the original, most granular classification provided by the agency, but there are also cases where the source description was too specific and records were grouped together into broader type categories using keywords in the description.